 Many of us haven’t a clue what to look for to ensure we’re receiving the best quality protein for our body to use.

-Protein is used by the body in many ways.
-It’s an essential component of the blood, bones, muscles, nerves, organs, and even the immune system.
-It’s needed by just about every major system in the body, making it extremely important that you provide your body with the highest quality protein you can find.
+Protein is needed by the body in many ways; it’s an essential component of the blood, bones, muscles, nerves, organs, and even the immune system.
+It’s used by just about every major system in the body, making it extremely important that we give the body the highest quality protein possible.

-Protein is used to help repair and replace body tissue that has been damaged and broken down during the day.
-In order for the body to complete this task, it requires a steady supply of high quality protein.
+Protein is required to help repair and replace body tissue that’s been damaged or broken down during the day.
+In order for the body to carry out this essential task, it requires a steady supply of high quality protein.